7602 Harford Road

 Frederic L. Cook III, Esq. — Associate Attorney

-Frederic, better known as Fred, is the newest member of the Pinder Plotkin Legal Team, having joined us in May 2017.
+Frederic, better known as Fred, joined us in May 2017.
 Born and raised in the Hamilton neighborhood of Baltimore, Fred is excited to have the opportunity to join a firm focused on giving back to the community that played such an important role in his early life.

 Fred graduated from Loyola Blakefield High School in Towson.
 As a junior in high school, Fred was given the chance to experience the amazing history department at Gettysburg College after receiving a scholarship to the Civil War Institute.
 He went on graduate from Gettysburg College in 1994 with a B.A. in History.
 Fred is a true American history enthusiast, with a particular interest in the Civil War era.